noeca1021/A300/Instructions/AZ-300T04_Lab_Mod01_Implementing Azure Logic Apps.md

 1. In the **Send an email** pane, specify the following settings and click **Save**:

-    - To: the name of your Microsoft Account
+    - To:  the primary e-mail address of your Microsoft Account

     - Subject: type **Resource updated:** and, in the **Dynamic Content** column to the right of the **Send an email** pane, click **Subject**.